mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/CS188_advS_single_agent_trees.png)

-some of there paths go forever , some of these paths end because it meet the last of the game terminates.
+some of these paths go forever , some of these paths end because it meet the last of the game terminates.

 And what we actually do ?